 During the audit review period, there were no incidents where the facility deviated from the staffing plan.
 There is, however, a form and a practice of documenting this, should it occur.
 While on site, supervisors and the PCM indicated that they were aware of the requirements and process to document and report this.

-(c) Policy 14-02 CC Sexual Abuse Prevention and Response states in section D, Staffing, in the section titles Annual PREA Staffing Plan Assessment states that whenever necessary, but no less frequently than once each year, for each CoreCivic facility, an annual PREA staffing plan assessment will be completed.
-In conjunction with the PREA Coordinator, the Administrator/Director and the PCM will complete the 14-2CC-I Annual PREA Staffing Plan Assessment.
-Upon completions, the 14-2 CC-I Annual Staffing Plan Assessment will be forwarded to the FSC PREA Compliance Coordinator.
+(c) Policy 14-02 CC Sexual Abuse Prevention and Response states that whenever necessary, but no less frequently than once each year, for each CoreCivic facility, an annual PREA staffing plan assessment will be completed.